krb5/krb5/doc/user/user_commands/ksu.rst

 .. note::

-          During authentication, only the tickets that could be obtained without providing a password are cached in in the source cache.
+          During authentication, only the tickets that could be obtained without providing a password are cached in the source cache.